Swallow666/Single-Cycle-Mips-Processor/README.md

-# Builded a single cycle mips processor by VHDL
+# Built a single cycle mips processor by VHDL
 On 316 computer architecture&amp; design